Laikhurembi: Description

 The Goddess Laikhurembi had special powers.
-She was Yungyatnaba (lit. erect and sharp) which meant she could see objects accurately no matter how far away they were.
+She was yungyatnaba (lit. erect and sharp) which meant she could see objects accurately no matter how far away they were.
 She could look at a person and see who he or she truly was inside.
-When she made a judgement, she would announce her decision wisely, and people got the right rewards for what they had done (things given in recognition of service, effort or achievement).
+When she made a judgement, she would announce her verdict wisely, and give people their just rewards.

 No one could find the Goddess Laikhurembi unless she wanted them to find her.
 No matter how hard a person would look, she could hide and stay hidden.

 Cult

-There is a temple dedicated to Goddess Laikhurembi in Uripok town in Imphal West district of Manipur.
-During the Lai Haraoba festival of Uripok, a carnival like atmosphere subdues the sacred traditional ritualistic ceremonies.
-During the noisy possession of the festive occasions, the maibis dance in the gentle melodies of pena.
-The maibis became possessed by the spirits when the music stopped and they delivered oracles.
-During this, the audiences listen to them very attentively.
+There is a temple dedicated to Goddess Laikhurembi in Uripok town in Imphal West district.
+During the Lai Haraoba festival of Uripok, a carnival-like atmosphere accompanies the traditional, sacred rituals.
+During the noisy, festive occasion, maibis dance to the gentle music of the pena.
+The maibis became possessed by the spirits when the music stops andact as oracles.